joinpursuit/Pursuit-Core-iOS/lessons/unit9/Functions-And-Blocks-In-ObjC.md

 ## Objective-C Functions (Methods/Messages) and Blocks

-Objective-C software is built around a large network of objects, that interact with each other by sending what are referred to as messages.
+Objective-C software is built around a large network of objects that interact with each other by sending what are referred to as messages.
 In Objective-C land, one object sends a message to another object by calling a method on that object.

 Objective-C methods are conceptually similar to standard functions in C and other programming languages, though the syntax is quite different.
 A C function declaration looks like this: